 For example, you can see which sessions have the highest attendance and check which sessions are most valued based on session feedback on the event app.
 By referencing the data and feedback attendees freely submit, you can allocate time the following day for an encore of your most popular sessions.
 Use your conference’s app data and feedback together to tell more of a story about why a session was popular or not.
 Was it the time of day? the content? the speaker? the format?
 Note which topics are covered in encore sessions for future reference and which topics you should avoid when planning the next event.

-The potential for this technology is not only reactionary, it can also be used proactively to cater and focus the content covered in the whole event.
+The potential for this technology is not only reactionary, but it can also be used proactively to cater and focus the content covered in the whole event.
 The term used for events using this strategy is “unconferences.”
 Rather than following the conventional structure of scheduled programming, unconferences emphasize the informal exchange of information.
 With live polls and survey technology, you can crowdsource session topics before the event and incorporate what your attendees really want to hear about into your content strategy.
-The quality of the information will be hyper focused and relevant to attendees because they will have played a part in deciding what’s covered.
+The quality of the information will be hyper-focused and relevant to attendees because they will have played a part in deciding what’s covered.
 Your “unconference” app is vital to the success of your meeting, specifically the real-time communication tools that will keep your attendees in the know.

 Keynote speeches tie together ideas and themes, effectively communicating the session takeaways and event themes.
 If the closing speech isn’t consistent with the rest of the event, there’s a chance it could misrepresent your event.
 Using an event app poll or session survey to ask attendees what they need clarification on or want to hear more about will let you fill in their blanks.
 Select a flexible keynote speaker to close the session and crowdsource topics using a Q&A feature, allowing for questions in the closing remarks.
 Showing your attendees how they’ve been heard will make a strong impact, bringing them deeper into the event experience.

-Show Your Attendees You’re Listening
+With Smart Event Design, Show Your Attendees You’re Listening

 Allowing your attendees, to drive the flow of content for a session, or for an entire conference, will minimize long-winded attendees bogarting your question period.
 Also, you’ll be able to collect useful data about content, speakers and session styles which you can use to plan future events.
 For example, by utilizing a live Q&A feature, C-level decision-makers are able to ask presenting scientists and engineers about the impact of smart grid technology.
 While the live curated Q&A provided an incredibly rich experience for attendees by allowing the audience to up-vote questions, the raw data was collected post-event and the unanswered questions created a framework for a future white-paper to be shared by the association.